-In 2011, I was determined to sell fixed annuities for the bank I was working at.
+In 2011, I was determined to sell fixed annuities for the bank I worked at.
 In my opinion, they were highly valuable and an absolute no-brainer.
-If you’ve never worked in finance, I won’t bore you with the details.
-Essentially, the interest rate was significantly higher than most other savings accounts, although it did lock up your money for longer.
+Without going into too much detail, the interest rate was significantly higher than most other savings accounts, although it locked up your money for longer.
 But the higher interest rate meant way more money, so I believed it was the best option for most people.

 Needless to say, many of them didn’t agree.
-Most people didn’t see enough value in an increase from 2% to 4%, especially considering they wouldn’t be able to touch the money for 5-7 years.
+Most people didn’t see enough value in an increase from 2% to 4%, especially considering they couldn’t touch the money for 5-7 years.
 No matter how many graphs and numbers I showed them, they didn’t want to lock up their money for that long.

 And I hadn’t learned enough about qualifying and intentional selling to ask them the right questions to determine what did hold value for them.

 It was a struggle, and honestly, it’s still a struggle.
-But asking questions to determine what is important to your clients will get you a lot farther than forcing a solution they don’t believe they need.
+But asking questions to determine what is important to your clients will get you much farther than forcing a solution they don’t believe they need.

 Train Salespeople to Know the Product, Not Follow a Script

 Every founder thinks their solution is the best, nothing new there.
 The idea that your tool is the best because “it just works” doesn’t help in sales conversations at all.
 If anything, it reduces the view of the salespeople’s efforts in the organization.